 Gallichan, D. and George, C., (2018), The Adult Attachment Projective Picture System: a pilot study of inter-rater reliability and face validity with adults with intellectual disabilities, Advances in Mental Health and Intellectual Disabilities, Vol. 12 No. 2, pp. 57-66.

-Gallichan, D.J., Poulter, N., Clark, A., and Stoneman, K., (2023), “Confusion and fear of loss: clinical applications of the AAP with people with intellectual disabilities”, George, C. and Aikens, J.WEds) ,Working with Attachment Trauma: Clinical Application of the Adult Attachment Projective Picture System, London: Routledge.
+Gallichan, D.J., Poulter, N., Clark, A., and Stoneman, K., (2023), “Confusion and fear of loss: clinical applications of the AAP with people with intellectual disabilities”, George, C. and Aikens, J.W (Eds) ,Working with Attachment Trauma: Clinical Application of the Adult Attachment Projective Picture System, London: Routledge.

 George, C. and West, M.L., (2012), The Adult Attachment Projective Picture System: attachment theory and assessment in adults.
 Guilford Press.